← back

 #ai-safety#prompt-engineering#supabase#workflow-optimization#compliance

-Why crisis detection must bypass the LLM entirely, how adversarial testing exposed the cost of false positives, and building an AI personality framework where tone is risk management — not cosmetic.
+Why crisis detection must bypass the LLM entirely, how adversarial testing exposed the cost of false positives, and building an AI personality framework where tone carries real risk weight.

 Today I shipped the core journaling loop for my AI companion app, passed adversarial testing, and rebuilt my entire operational workflow from scratch.
 Here is what I learned about the strategic trade-offs that define early-stage AI product development.